j-jodczyk/Orchestrify/docs/LiteratureOverview.md

 - Can generate different instruments playing in unison.
 - Input vector acting as a seed in the netwoek for the different GANs to generate music with the same intent and alignment.
 - Lakh Piano-Roll Dataset.

+### MTM-GAN
+- GAN-based multi-track music generator.
+- Generating bass, drums, guitar, piano and strings.
+- Mutual game learing of two models: Generative model and Discriminative model.
+  - "Minimum-maximum binary game".
+  - Training is completed after the Discriminator can no longer distinguish between the real data and the generated data.
+- Generetive model generates new data by capturing potential distribution of the actual data.
+- Discriminative model is a binary classifier used to determine whether the input is real or generated.
+- The formation process of GAN is unstable and can lead to model collaps.
+Therefore an improved network is proposed consisting of 3 parts:
+  - MTM-related model - This component generates distinct tracks for different instruments by capturing correlations between these tracks.
+  - Time structure model (For track alignment) - Uses random vectors to manage both independent and interdependent timing for each track.
+  - Discritization model - Divides time into units that can capture the different rhythmic requirements for each instrument
+- Training on piano rolls generated from MIDI files from LakhMIDI Dataset.
+- Includes a Consistency Penalty Term (CT), which adds a regularization layer to the GAN's objective function.
+- CT helps stabilize training by reducing large fluctuations in the discriminator’s loss function.
+- Track generation:
+  - Generate initial outputs for each track individually.
+Each track’s generator receives input noise and generates sequences that align with specific instrument characteristics.
+  - Time structure and MTM correlation model are used to align these tracks.
+  - The integrated multi-track output is refined by the discriminator, which iterates with the generator to improve overall coherence.

 ### MMM
 - Based on transformer architecture